neelanjanmanna2021/F-O-O-K-G-H-I-D-R-A/README.md

 # making your life a tad bit easier no need for banging your head against the wall to decrypt the code

+# If you want to execute the exe I am just a phone call or whatsapp away as You need an otp to activate the exe +919831880966